Information about financial assurance and financial management of 16 to 19 institutions funded by Education Funding Agency (EFA).

 This guide helps local authorities, colleges and other 16 to 19 education providers understand their financial assurance and financial management responsibilities.
 Academies that provide 16 to 19 education are covered separately in the academies financial assurance detailed guide.

-The EFA business cycle sets out important information to help institutions and local authorities plan ahead.
+The EFA Information Exchange calendar sets out important information to help institutions and local authorities plan ahead.

 Joint Audit Code of Practice